Music Therapy

 How Our Approach To Music Therapy Works

-What Can Clients Take Away From Sessions?
+What Can You Take Away From Music Therapy?

 Our Background With Music Therapy And Mental Health